dvln/out/README.md

     ...
     if err != nil {
-        // Something like an issue to take note of but recoverable out.Issueln(err, "\nRecovering and continuing ..")
+        // Something like an issue to take note of but recoverable,
+        // here output is:
+        //   Issue: <error>
+        //   Issue: Recovering and continuing with the process .. out.Issue(err, "\nRecovering and continuing ")
+        out.Issueln("with the process ..")
     }
     ...
     if err1 != nil {